About IPO Access

 We work with investment banks, acting in the role of underwriters, who invite Robinhood to be a selling group member and help distribute IPO shares to the public.
 That means we can only offer access to IPOs in which we are invited to participate.

 We're hoping to expand our partnerships to help our customers gain access to more IPOs.
 We'll send you updates as our IPO program grows.

-Once a company files to go public, there is a "quiet period."
-During the quiet period, we will block news from the company’s stock detail page.
+Once a company files to go public, there's a quiet period.
+During the quiet period, we block news from the company’s stock detail page.

 Company information will be available in the app once the IPO is complete and shares are trading in the public markets.

 How a firm distributes shares to their customers.
 For example, Robinhood performs a randomized allocation.